MetalBlockchain/metaljs/documentation/generating-typedoc.md

-# AvalancheJS -  Typedoc Documentation
+# MetalJS -  Typedoc Documentation

 ## Overview

-We use [typedoc](https://typedoc.org) to turn comments in our typescript into markdown pages which can be copied into [the Avalanche Docs repo](https://github.com/ava-labs/avalanche-docs).
-Each time a new version of AvalancheJS gets deployed to [npm](https://www.npmjs.com/package/avalanche) then typedocs should be regenerated and pasted into the docs repo.
+We use [typedoc](https://typedoc.org) to turn comments in our typescript into markdown pages which can be copied into [the Metal Docs repo](https://github.com/MetalBlockchain/metal-docs).
+Each time a new version of MetalJS gets deployed to [npm](https://www.npmjs.com/package/avalanche) then typedocs should be regenerated and pasted into the docs repo.

 ## Steps